Apple's potential 'buy now, pay later' plan sends sector tumbling - Up News Info

 A Goldman Sachs spokesperson declined to comment.
 Apple was not immediately available for comment.

-The potential offering will rival similar services by Klarna, Afterpay, Zip’s Quadpay and Affirm in the United States, the sector’s key growth market where competition is intense.
+Such an offering would rival similar services by Klarna, Afterpay, Zip’s Quadpay and Affirm in the United States, the sector’s key growth market where competition is intense.